Octops/agones-discover-openmatch/README.md

     - Skill and Latency are range based.

 ## Allocation Rules

+**Important**

+*The following documentation covers the use case where the Director is using the Octops Discover to find and allocated gameservers.
+Alternatively, this project also provides the option to use the Agones Allocator service.
+Check the [docs/agones-allocator.md](docs/agones-allocator.md) document for instructions.*

 The allocation service will try to find a GameServer that matches the criteria found on the `Extension` field of the `AssignTicketsRequest`.
 This information must match with Labels (Region and World) from the Fleet and GameServer.